First read The Akka Contributor Guidelines.

 The full process is described in The Akka Contributor Guidelines.
 In summary:

 - Make sure you have signed the Akka CLA, if not, sign it online.

 - Pick a ticket, if there is no ticket for your work then create one first.

-- Start working in a feature branch.
-Name it something like wip-<ticket number>-<descriptive name>-<your username>.
+- Fork akka/akka.
+Start working in a feature branch.

-- When you are done, create a GitHub Pull-Request towards the targeted branch and email the Akka Mailing List that you want it reviewed
+- When you are done, create a GitHub Pull-Request towards the targeted branch.

 - When there's consensus on the review, someone from the Akka Core Team will merge it.

-Please follow these guidelines when creating public commits and writing commit messages.
+Please follow the conventions described in The Akka Contributor Guidelines when creating public commits and writing commit messages.

 All code that is checked in should have tests.
 All testing is done with ScalaTest and ScalaCheck.